sampotts/plyr/readme.md

 #### Initialising

-By default, Plyr looks for all `<video>`, `<audio>` and `[data-type]` elements and initialises on any found.
-You can specify other options, including a different selector hook below.
-The container classname will be added to the specified element(s) if it is not already present (for the CSS).
+By default, Plyr looks for all `<video>`, `<audio>` and `[data-type]` elements with the document and initialises on any found.
+You can specify other options, including a different NodeList, HTMLElement or string selector as below:

-You can initialize the player a few other ways:

 Passing a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList):
 ```javascript